Anita Gargas: Special Mission

 The programme Misja specjalna was broadcast again in September 2006, after it was brought back on air by the president of TVP, Bronisław Wildstein.
 Gargas became the main editor of the programme.
 At the same time she was appointed deputy head of the journalism department, 2007 promoted to head, and in 2009 she was appointed deputy director of TVP1.
 Her reports concerned scandals and pathologies in power and economy, such as connections of the Speaker of the Sejm Józef Oleksy and his family with fuel companies, and the lack of vetting in Poland.
 In one of the programmes a recording of a conversation between historian Adam Michnik and businessman Aleksander Gudzowaty was played, describing how the editor of Gazeta Wyborcza Michnik, promised Gudzowaty, an oligarch, not to write about him in unflattering terms, essentially subverting his own journalists.
 The programme was broadcast until March 2009, when it was removed from the schedule.
 Gargas was dismissed from the position of head of the Publicistic Department of TVP1 by the then acting president of TVP, Piotr Farfał.
 In March 2009, a group of people wrote an open letter in her defence, considering her dismissal as a restriction of freedom of speech.
 Gargas was the originator of the TV programme "The Big History Test".
-Ater her dismissal, she accused public television of intellectual copyright theft in connection with the continuation of the programme by TVP.
+After her dismissal, she accused public television of intellectual copyright theft in connection with the continuation of the programme by TVP.

 In 2007, Gargas began a trial with film producer Maciej Strzembosz, who suggested on an internet blog that she was working in a classified position in the WSI.
 Gargas won the trial because the producer failed to provide evidence for his accusations.